gvwilson/11-techbook/README.md

 -   *To build your reputation.*
     Many musicians now view albums as a way to get people to buy concert tickets and t-shirts.
-    Similarly, many authors and publishers view books as a way to get people to enrol in tie-in courses.
+    Similarly, many authors and publishers view books as a way to get people to enrol in tie-in workshops and speaking engagements.

 -   *To give back to the community.*
     None of us got here without help,